seregero00/Art_Bible/docs/index.md

 ## What does an Art Bible?

 The Art Bible functions are:

-- How artists have to draw everything from de game.
-- Manteins consistency throughout development.
+- Communication
+  - Tell about how the game will look like (and the reasons behind it)
-- Helps the art team to understand what thwy have to do and what the art director says.
+  - Help the art department understand the art direction
-- Explains how the decisions related with the art style where made
-- Helps with comunication and with the marketing
+  - Allow new members to be up to date with the team
+  - **Marketing!** ()
+- Memory Aid
+  - Reference to consult for details about the project
+  - Maintain consistency through all the production process
+  - Keep cohesion between all the members